 The decrease in rainfall levels due to climate change has left Cape Town in a dramatic situation of water shortages.
 The population lived under the shadow of the imminent arrival of Day Zero, initially predicted for May 13, 2018, the day when the faucets could run out of water.
-Emergency rationing measures were adopted, and the population had to reduce water consumption drastically, reaching a limit of 13 gallons of water per person per day.
+Emergency rationing measures were adopted during this water crisis, and the population had to reduce water consumption drastically, reaching a limit of 13 gallons of water per person per day.
 Cape Town managed to delay Day Zero under severe restrictions and economic consequences.

 This is not just a Cape Town issue.
 Even the country with the largest freshwater reserve in the world, Brazil, which owns 12% of the planet’s freshwater reserve, is going through their second Water Crisis in the last 5 years.
 The crisis is similar to that of Cape Town’s, a consequence of an increase in water demand and rainfall shortage due to climate change.
 In 2015, São Paulo, which is one of the 10 most populous cities in the world, had its main reservoir is under 4% capacity.